xiaxueyi00-eng/cart253/mod-jam frog/planning.md

 - What does the tongue look like?

-- A red line to extend and recover.
+- A long red line with a round tip, stretching out and retracting from the frog’s mouth.

 - What does it all look like on the screen?
 Layout?